 We therefore want to hear what you think of our school, both the good bits and any ways you think we could make it better.
 We also want to hear any particular concerns or worries you may have – in many instances the staff and head teacher will be best placed to deal with these, but if there is anything specific you would like to tell us about then please do get in touch.

 You can contact the governors by email (see details below), grab us in the playground, write to us (letters can be handed into the school office) or sit down and chat with us at one of our soon-to-be-implemented once-a-term coffee mornings.
 Certain governors have specific responsibilities that may be relevant to your question, or alternatively just get in touch with one of the parent governors whose primary role is to represent yourselves, the parents!
 All emails and letters will be treated with full confidentiality and will be responded to by the governor(s) addressed.

-Natasha Clewley (Parent Governor)
+Natasha Clewley (Parent Governor and Co-Chair)

 Nat joined the governing body in 2021.
 She is a mum of three children with two at the school and lives locally.
 Nat is an accredited counsellor and clinical supervisor.
 Nat specialises in safeguarding, working with trauma, CYP issues (risk, abuse, self harm, etc.) and diversity and inclusion.
 She has taken a leading role in supporting practitioners in shaping counselling and support provisions for children and adults locally and at a wider level.
 Nat believes in balance, humanity and laughter.
 She wants to be a governor to see how she can help.

 Paul joined the Governing Body in 2021.
 Paul is a Statutory Director and Chartered Accountant with ~20 years experience in top consultancy firms, publicly listed businesses, and high growth start up environments.
 He currently leads a ground-breaking health technology company, and has oversight for a wide range of activities including finance, HR, legal, governance, health & safety, premises, IT and information security.